-Best yields indoors
+Best marijuana yield indoors

 It’s also important to remember that soil setups can vary greatly (in terms of yield expectations) from hydroponics setups.
 Soil growing has a lower potential yield, but the process is easier overall, so the chances of maximizing your yield are higher.

 If you’re an experienced hydro grower, of course, then you’re likely to get a giant yield from your hydro setup.
-In fact, hydro setups generally can lead to a 20% increase in yield — but there’s basically no room for error.
+In fact, hydro setups generally can lead to a 20% increase in yield — but there’s little to no room for error.
 Hydro growers could expect yields on the higher end to be around 1.2 grams per watt (or 720 grams of weed per 600 watts from an HPS lamp).

-There are numerous ways to get the most from your yield.
+There are numerous ways to get the most yield.
 Every grower has his or her own preferences for doing so, but you can use trial and error or the advice of other growers to help you decide which is best for you.

 Using the Screen of Green (SCROG) method works great for maximizing yields.
 It helps utilize every bit of light that your lamps are putting out, meaning your plants will get the most exposure and the best growth possible.
 It evens out the tops of the plants, so no plant receives more or less than the other.

-HPS lights and CO2
+HPS Lights and CO2